BACK TO BLOG

 If you are searching for the content for an engagement letter, we are glad that you are here.
 Why?

 You are doing a right thing – by formalizing your client engagement process.
-An engagement letter is necessary for professional services firms like accounting, bookkeeping, tax preparation, payroll services, law firms, consulting agencies, etc. An engagement letter can help you define the type of service, the standard of service, the responsibilities, the cost of the engagement, and so on.
+An engagement letter is necessary for professional services firms like accounting, bookkeeping, tax preparation, payroll services, law firms, consulting agencies, etc. The role of an engagement letter is to clearly define the scope of services, expectations, responsibilities between both parties the cost of the engagement, and so on.
 It serves the greater purpose of bringing clarity to the terms of engagement, and de-risking both parties from possible misrepresentations or assumptions.

 What should engagement letter include?